sanchittechnogeek/sanchittechnogeek.github.io/README.md

 #
 #
 >Now you are free to make changes to the repository/files.
->After you are done , now its time to push it to you gh-pages repository

 ### Adding files to the staging area and committing them